 It can be very dysfunctional growing up.
 There could be stuff that we haven’t overcome or resolved emotionally.
 Things that happened in the past.
-The goal here is to help you guys figure out a way to get through the holidays; enjoy, at least the best you can, if you feel like there’s an obligation to be with family around the holidays.
-So we’re at like any other gathering.
+The goal here is to help you guys figure out a way to get through the holidays.
+Enjoy, at least the best you can, being with family around the holidays.
+So it’s like being at any other gathering.

-So the question is how do you make the most of the holidays or family gathering?
-How do you meet the expectations of others and, and also meet the expectations that you have.
+The question is how do you make the most of the holidays or family gathering?
+How do you meet the expectations of others and, also meet the expectations that you have?
 How do you manage the emotional issues if they arise?
-And, how do you make the best of any situation that you’re presented with?
+How do you make the best of any situation that you’re presented with?

 3 Things You Can Do to Help Get Through the Holidays

 The holidays are coming up, or there could be a family event or anything like that.
-Here are three things to consider when you were planning to be a part of a family event to help alleviate that emotional distress and minimize your minimize dysfunction, especially if family brings it.
+Here are three things to consider when you were planning to be a part of a family event to help alleviate that emotional distress and minimize your minimize dysfunction.

-- Be aware of what you, what feelings that you have.
+- Be aware of what feelings you are experiencing.
 What feelings you’re likely to have and how they may shape the way you see things.
 So it is very important that I understand that when I get around certain family members, this is how I feel.
 Like I may already be anxious.
-I already can tell that when I get around a specific individual, I know what I might feel around that person.
+I already know that when I get around a specific individual, I know what I might feel.
 It doesn’t necessarily have to be anger.
 It could be irritable, it could be frustration, it could be fear that there’s going to be conflict.
 Because every time I’m around that person this is how I feel.
 Also my environment.
 I may know that when I get around my family, I start to feel good for a while and then it kind of switches on me.
 Maybe I start to get depressed.
 It’s important to know yourself and be aware of what it is that you’re feeling before you even get there.

-- You want to do is you want to know others.
+- You want to know others.
 Meaning the people that you’re going to be around.
-What are the issues and emotions that are likely to arise when you guys get together?
-What will be said by certain individuals?
-What’s going to happen?
+What are the issues and emotions that are likely to arise when you are all together?
+What might be said by certain individuals?
+What’s likely to happen?
 And you could say, Jerry, how am I supposed to know?
 Well, if you spend some time thinking about it, you know yourself and what you feel.
 You could probably work your way back and look at certain themes that happen.
 Meaning when I’m around this specific individual, this is how they typically respond to me.
 This is what they typically say.
 This is what they’re going to do.
 I’m going to gravitate more towards this person.
 I’m going to try to avoid this person.
 Here’s he reason why we’re trying to do this.
 If I think about this stuff in advance, I know myself and I know others, I can start to predict what the outcome’s going to be.
 So before I even get to the situation, I have an opportunity to actually play it through and actually see where this, this whole thing might go.
 Because I know myself, I know others I can kind of predict how this will go.

 - I want to make a plan.
-So I have to decide in advance how do I want things to turn out?
+I have to decide in advance how do I want things to turn out?
 If you can predict the possible outcome, you can now influence it.
 As I was previously saying, think about the issues that might come up.
 Then you’re going to think about how you would respond to it.
-So if I know my brother might say something to me in a specific way or my sister might comment or my aunt or uncle or mom or dad; I kind of already know based on previous experience or what is likely to happen.
-Because of that, now I can start to make a plan that in the event this does happen the way I think it is, then I can formulate a plan on what I might do.So here’s the thing; if it’s all perfect, you don’t need to do anything.
-Like if you guys get along very well and the interaction is positive, I can let it go.
+So if I know my brother might say something to me in a specific way or my sister might comment; I kind of already know based on previous experience what is likely to happen.
+Because of that, now I can start to make a plan that in the event this does happen the way I think it will.
+Then I can formulate a plan on what I might do.So here’s the thing; if it’s all perfect, you don’t need to do anything.
+Like if you all get along very well and the interaction is positive, I can let it go.
 But that’s not always the outcome.
 That’s why we’re having this conversation.
-So again, think about the issues that might come up and how you’d respond them.
+So again, think about the issues that might come up and how you are likely to respond to them.
 Now again, you might not be a hundred percent accurate, but my guess is you’ll probably be pretty close.
-You can start to notice themes from previous encounters and pretty much figure out, in pretty good detail, what it would look like.
+You can start to notice themes from previous encounters and pretty much figure out what it would look like.

 At this point you want to stay in control of your feelings.
 You know, families are known to revert to old patterns.
 Even without knowing that they’re doing it.
 They can be very dysfunctional patterns or they can be functional patterns.
 We’re not really concerned about functional because then that would be great for everybody.
 But a lot of times, even though we become adults, the patterns that started when we were children could still be acted out.

-So I’m going to reinforce this.
-You guys will hear me say this a ton.
-When you know yourself, and you know others, you can predict.
-When you can predict, you can influence the outcome.
-That is going to be very important.
-That’s one of the things to know just about how therapy works and what the purpose is.
-I need to get to know who I am, why I feel the way I do, and why I think the way I do.
+That’s one of the important things to know about how therapy works and what the purpose is.
+I need to get to know who I am.
+Why I feel the way I do, and why I think the way I do.
 I want to be able to start looking at my environment, seeing consistent themes, and how I can start to predict actually what’s going to happen.
 I don’t need to be right 100% of the time.
-But the better I get at that, the more I can start to influence the outcome and the way we talked about knowing myself and knowing others and being able to develop a plan.
+But the better I get at that, the more I can start to influence the outcome by developing a plan.